San Giorgio Maggiore at Dusk: Completion of the paintings in France

 Monet felt Venice was a city "too beautiful to be painted", which may be why he returned with many paintings unfinished to Giverny, his home in France.
 However, he had already retreated from his earlier practice of painting from life, in front of the subject.
 He worked on the Venetian scenes at home and the death of his wife Alice in 1911 seems to have been a factor in their completion.

 Dispersal

 In 1912 the Venice paintings were mainly dispersed as a result of a successful exhibition of twenty-nine canvases.
 This exhibition, entitled Claude Monet Venise, was held at the gallery Bernheim-Jeune in Paris.
 The same gallery had hosted exhibitions of the Rouen and London series.

 In popular culture

 The painting became familiar in 1999 after its appearance in John McTiernan’s heist film The Thomas Crown Affair.
-In the film the picture is taken from the Metropolitan Museum of Art.
+In the film the picture is stolen from the Metropolitan Museum of Art.
 In actuality, the Metropolitan does not own the painting, although they have another of Monet's Venetian scenes The Doge's Palace Seen from San Giorgio Maggiore.